 Polychlorinated biphenyls (PCBs) are toxic, persistent, and bioaccumulative chemicals that are regulated in the United States under several statutes including the Clean Water Act.
 The Spokane River is on the State of Washington's Clean Water Act 303(d) list for impairment by PCB contamination.
 The impairment is based on concentrations of PCBs in fish tissue that exceed a fish tissue equivalent concentration (FTEC) for applicable water quality standards (LimnoTech, 2016a).
-Levels of PCBs in mountain whitefish and rainbow trout sampled in 2012 were sometimes more than ten times the FTEC of 5.3 ug/kg (Seiders et al., 2015).
+Levels of PCBs in mountain whitefish and rainbow trout sampled in 2012 were sometimes more than ten times the earlier FTEC of 5.3 ug/kg (Seiders et al., 2015).
+As of 2020, the FTEC values were lowered to 0.23 μ g/kg for carcinogenic effects and 9.1 μ g/kg for non-carcinogenic effects (Water Quality Program et al., 2020).
 There is also a health advisory limiting the consumption of fish caught in the river due to PCB concentrations in fish tissue.